pietrobraione/jbse/README.md

 }
 ```

-and introducing the following trigger rules (the syntax is simplified for the sake of clarity):
+and to fed JBSE by the following trigger rules (the syntax is simplified for the sake of clarity):

 ```
 {ROOT}:list expands to instanceof List triggers List:(LList;):_triggerAssumeList